se-sic/coronet/README.md

     (`"Base_Feature"` or `"File_Level"` for features and functions, respectively, as artifacts)
   * [*`TRUE`*, `FALSE`]
 - `issues.only.comments`
-  * Read only comments from the issue data on disk and no further events such as references and label changes
+  * Only use comments from the issue data on disk and no further events such as references and label changes
   * [*`TRUE`*, `FALSE`]
 - `synchronicity`
   * Read and add synchronicity data to commits and co-change-based networks